cornelltech/product-studio/README.md

 Q: How does Dreamteam work?
 ...
-A:  The Dreamteam algorithm operates under a set number of constraints in order to create multidisciplinary teams that are capable of building a technical product such as "no more than 2 MBAs, at least 2 technical students (determined from a tech survey), no more than 1 Parsons student, no more than 4 students per team unless there is a Parsons student, etc".
+A:  The Dreamteam algorithm operates under a set number of constraints in order to create multidisciplinary teams that are capable of building a technical product.
+Some of the contraints might be "no more than 2 MBAs, at least 2 technical students (determined from a tech survey), no more than 1 Parsons student, no more than 4 students per team unless there is a Parsons student, etc".
 The algorithm does take student preferences into account.
 The objective is to form teams and make the penalty cost of each student as low as possible.
 A penalty cost of 0 would mean someone got their top choice.
 The higher the cost, the worse the outcome.
+The teams that are formed represent the best possible outcome for the entire class.
+This means that if you ask to switch your team (note - the answer will always be no), you are asking us to make the outcome for your entire class less optimal.

 Q: Can I change my ranking after the deadline for submission?
 ...